rtiangha/torzu-emu/blog/001-arm-emulation.md

 The second step here sets (at least) 2 registers, the stack pointer which tells the CPU where the stack is and the program counter which tells the CPU where to execute code from.
 It would point to a specific routine inside the executable.
 The third step is to just let the CPU execute the application.
 In reality this step is much more complex but this explaination will do the job here.

-Yuzu is able to run ARM64 code natively on ARM64 CPUs through "NCE", sidestepping the need for recompilation.
+Torzu is able to run ARM64 code natively on ARM64 CPUs through "NCE", sidestepping the need for recompilation.

 ## Code recompilation